ROBIN SCOTT INTERVIEWED BY JONAS WÅRSTAD

 "This track was written as a result of his experiences in the US, where he came into contact with the Muzak organisation, which he describes as 'a very weird experience.
 There were all these white collar workers conscientously putting together music with the precision of chemists.
 Way before Eno was doing it, these guys were doing it for real.
 They were preoccupied with the pace of workers in factories, and how to maximise efficiency.'
 That was the motivation behind 'Moonlight and Muzak', which was a UK top 40 hit." [from John Tobler' liner notes in 1996 Best of M CD]

-My [single] choice ..... deliberate corporate sabotage.
+"My [single] choice ..... deliberate corporate sabotage." [interview by JW 1997]

 'By 1980 the disco boom had come to and end - progressive dance music went underground.
 For me electronic music had served its purpose and I became absorbed in folk and ethnic roots with Brigit's influence.
 Some of these impressions are obvious in the second album 'Official Secrets'.
 At this time I was looking for another drummer in addition to Phil and he introduced me to Mark King.
 Mark's contribution to 'Official Secrets' was an impressive debut as a drummer/guitarist/bassist.
 Whilst there were a number of concrete songs prepared in advance we experimented a lot in the studio.
 I provided a brief to Wally Badarou rather like a script for a soundtrack on several occasions.
 Dublin provided an interesting location for the collection of new titles.
 For Pop Muzik fans it was a radical departure, and for my record company it was the beginning of a broken marriage.
 At this time Ryuichi sakamoto and I exchanged our current albums.
 As a result we entered in to a collaboration featuring Adrian Belew and members of Y.M.O. in Tokyo.
 The result was 'Left Handed Dream'.
 There were various mixes of this album.
 Besides co-producing with Ryuichi I contributed four vocal tracks.
 Meanwhile, Phil and Mark formed a live band with brother Boon and Mike Lindrup, later to be known as Level 42.' [from Robin's liner notes in 1993 Spanish CD]

+"Broadcast 14 Sep 1981 23:29-23:55 (BBC 1), recorded on 8 Aug 1981." ...
 "Robin SCOTT looks at the band he created and leads - The M Factor, whose 1980 single Pop Muzik was a no 1 hit in 12 countries.
 He scrutinizes their number 'Offical Secrets'."
+[Info and quote from http://catalogue.bbc.co.uk/catalogue/infax/programme/NBSA907T]

 M fan Clive Hocker says: "I remember watching it, and can vaguely recall it was done in the style of various pop videos.
-It featured Robin in a number of guises acting out characters and scenarios from The Official Secrets Act album, although I also heard 'Doubletalk' - in a slightly extended form which I've never heard since (the introduction was longer).
+It featured Robin in a number of guises acting out characters and scenarios from The Official Secrets Act album, although I also heard 'Doubletalk' - in a slightly extended form which I've never heard since (the introduction was longer)."

 M fan Ian Harris responded: "The only tracks I remember seeing were: Keep It to Yourself - Robin in a corridor, lots of dry ice, or this may have been Official Secrets, my memory is (understandably!) a little hazy.
 Relax - Robin in a white lab coat, footage of rats or insects cut in Join The Party - Robin dressed as Che Guvera (spelling?).
-I think this was a "performance" type video.
+I think this was a 'performance' type video."

 'The third 'M' album 'Famous Last Words' was released in the US on Sire Records but not in the UK due to the divorce netween 'M' and MCA in 1981. ...
 'Neutron' was a dark observation written at the height of the Reagan era, motivated by the most ingenious capitalist weapon ever devised, the Neutron bomb.
 Capable of flattening all the people but leaving building structures intact.
 I chose to satirise it with a tainting song for the school yard, with Thomas Dolby blinding us with science on the mini moog.' [from Robin's liner notes in 1993 Spanish CD]

 'Famous Last Words', not to be confused with an LP of the same name by that awful combo Supervamp, is simply that.
 Engineers and musicians running riot...out of control with the mastermind losing the plot and getting very emotional about the clock ticking in an expensive studio whilst having to chase his girlfriend bored out of her brains with the insanity of making tedious backing vocals and prefering to be killing time with an anonymous French speaking admirer somewhere in North London.
 Having said that, 'Dance On the Ruins' was a qualified stroke of genius ahead of it's time with engineer Nick Launey spinning tape loops into the track that would have embarassed the nerds giving birth to the Fairlight which became the godfather of the sampling tools.
 There are actually some remarkable live performances on the album from the likes of Yukihiro, Tony Levin, Mark King, Thomas Dolby...yes an all star cast!
 However I find it hard to asess this work after so many years but it does mark the end of the first chapter for 'M'.
 Since it was never actually released in the UK I am curious to see the reaction from those that never heard it.
 It remains to be seen if there is more to it than it's period quality.
 The bonus tracks on all these cd's now being made available are for me really reveal what went on out there in the wilderness before the spy came in from the cold!
-Enjoy!!!
-(Robin Scott, 10 Dec 1997)
+Enjoy!!! [interview by JW 10 Dec 1997]

 'Musical technology at this time was developing the sampler which was about to change the sound of popular music and the way we listen.
 Ironically, in the absence of expensive hardware, black DJ's in New York had already pre- empted this technique with 'scratching'.
 I first recorded 'Eureka' during this period as a solo project.' [from Robin's liner notes in 1993 Spanish CD]